-Principal License Program
+Principal License

-The Principal License Program prepares aspiring educational leaders to have the knowledge, values, skills/tools, and courage to practice leadership as collective discourse, make inquiries, and take action designed to disrupt the status quo, make structural disparities visible, and create fairness in opportunities and outcomes for minoritized students, families, and communities across the P-20 spectrum.
+The Principal License Program prepares aspiring educational leaders to have the knowledge, values, skills, tools, and courage to practice leadership as collective discourse, make inquiries, and take action designed to disrupt the status quo, make structural disparities visible, and create fairness in opportunities and outcomes for minoritized students, families, and communities across the P-20 spectrum.

 Program Overview